js216/mp135_boot/remove_optee/README.md

 # Run Linux on STM32MP135 without OP-TEE

+In this example, we show how to minimize the tasks performed by OP-TEE with the goal of removing it altogether.
+To this end, we:

-In this example, we show how to reassign the STPMIC1 from the trusted execution environment (OP-TEE) to the "untrusted" Linux kernel.
-In this way, the I2C4 can be unsecured and used directly from the kernel and userspace.
-Later, we show how to configure all clocks and ETZPC from Arm Trusted Firmware (TF-A), so that OP-TEE does not have to be used for this purpose.
+- Reassign the STPMIC1 from the trusted execution environment (OP-TEE) to the "untrusted" Linux kernel, so that the I2C4 can be unsecured and used directly from the kernel and userspace

+- Configure clocks (RCC) from Arm Trusted Firmware (TF-A)

+- Configure ETZPC from TF-A

+- Explain boot process from TF-A to OP-TEE to Linux

+- Explain how secure monitor calls (SMC) calls work

+- Explain secure interrupts (FIQ) in OP-TEE

+- Check for additional SMC calls

+- (Work in progress!)
+Disable SMC calls from Linux

 Note that removing OP-TEE is NOT supported by official ST resources, where the secure OS is strongly recommended to be used for power management using the SCMI